smyyhzai/ID_Assignment/README.md

 Assignment 1

 -the user audience intent and purpose.
--Immersive Media / Information Technology / ID / Oct 2021 Semester 1.2
 ● Who the website is catering for?
 Value that it is providing to users ● What is the website catering for?
 ● Attribute all external source code used

-#**PORTFOLIO**
+#**SUMAYYAH'S PORTFOLIO**

+Targetting potential employers, hirers, or just passersby, through a simply put together portfolio.
+Users can view the website portfolio through their phone browser or desktop.

+This fully responsive website is easy to navigate through and provides an apmle amount of information about me.

+#**RATIONALE**

 The overview of my website is to allow potential employers to find out more about myself as an employee.

-This portfolio showcases a brief personal and academical background of myself, some of my skills and my previous projects.
+This portfolio showcases an introduction of myself, my academical background, my skills, work experiences and some projects that I've worked on in a simply designed website.

-The website is a portfolio, thus the user audience is targetting employers.

-#**RATIONALE**
+I have decided to create a portfolio website because I believe it would prove to be useful and beneficial for me in the future.
+As a student, an informative and good looking portfolio is essential for employers to gain an easy and brief background of myself for when I would enter into the working field.

+Moreover as an IT student, this portfolio could become one of the projects that I would showcase and present as one of my abilities.

+#**DESIGN PROCESS**
+Focusing on my target audience, which are the employers, I went for a simple and intuitive webiste as the basis of my portfolio.

+Initially designing a wireframe using Adobe XD, i drafted the

+View Adobe XD wireframe here: https://xd.adobe.com/view/10dec344-fefa-40af-9eb4-9ede0d41f91f-458d/

 #**FEATURES**